AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFile/DocumentVersion.md

 AMLFile.DocumentVersion Property
 ================================
-AutomationML 2.1 APIGets the collection of defined document version information of the AMLFile
+Gets the collection of defined document version information of the AMLFile

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)